-^{} Calculations are based on exit price with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
-Fund Inception 1 July 2007.
-Returns
+\ Calculations are based on exit price with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
+Fund Inception 1 July 2013.
+Returns denoted in AUD.

-[&]quot;MSCI World Net Total Return Index (AUD)
+\\ MSCI World Net Total Return Index (hedged to AUD)

-Risk measures are calculated before fees.
-An adverse market is defined as a negative quarter, rolled monthly, for the MSCI World Net TR Index in USD.
-Down market capture shows if a fund has outperformed a benchmark during periods of market weakness, and if so, by how much.
+^ Risk measures are calculated before fees.
+An adverse market is defined as a negative quarter, rolled monthly, for the MSCI World Net TR Index (hedged to AUD).
+Down market capture shows if a fund has outperformed a benchmark during periods of market weakness, and if so, by how much. + Sectors reinternally defined.
+Geographical exposure is calculated on a look through basis based on

-Sectors are internally defined.
+\ Sectors are internally defined.
 Geographical exposure is calculated on a look through basis based on underlying revenue exposure of individual companies held within the portfolio.